New Nvidia Shield TV running Android 9 Pie pops up in Play Console device catalog

 Left: Current "darcy" Developer Console listing.
 Right: New "mdarcy" listing.
 Click to zoom.

 There are a few differences between the two hardware listings, but chief among them is support for the Android 9 SDK on the new version, which would indicate it will be launching with Android 9 Pie.
 The new "mdarcy" listing has the same Tegra X1 T210 SoC listed as the current Shield TV, but that doesn't necessarily mean the hardware is unchanged.
-This could just be a placeholder.
+This could just be a placeholder, and an updated t210b01 Tegra SoC has been spotted in connection with it, though it could also go by the same X1/T210 product name.

-Difference in features between darcy (red) and mdarcy (green), white is shared.
+Difference in features between mdarcy (red) and darcy (green), white is shared.

-There's a new hotword system feature associated with the mdarcy hardware as well.
-It's a little speculative, since documentation for that feature is sparse, but this could indicate that smartspeaker-like hotword-detecting Assistant functionality may be baked in, above and beyond the current voice input on the Shield remote.
-Support for adoptable storage has also been dropped.
+There's a hotword system feature associated with the darcy hardware that isn't present in mdarcy, and we aren't sure why.
+Although there's a new mention of adoptable storage in mdarcy, previous hardware supported the feature as well.

 A few months back, XDA spotted two new remote hardware codenames from Nvidia: "stormcaster" is a new Shield controller, and "friday" is a new Shield remote.
 That hardware could also debut with this new Shield TV.